 Literature is a window into human reality through the imagination.
 This course is an introduction to contemporary drama and the novel, including screenplays and works by Canadian authors.
 Students will learn to interpret a range of works in terms of theme, plot, character, and context.
 This is a writing intensive course.
-Prerequisite: Required minimum score on UAC English Assessment Test or ENGL 080
+Prerequisite: ENGL 100